forcedotcom/cli/releasenotes/README.md

 ## 2.6.7 (Aug 30, 2023) [stable-rc]

 ANNOUNCEMENTS:
 * Check out our new public roadmap!
-Read it like a DevOps pipeline or Kanban board: the items toward the left are in the works and the items toward the right are almost done or complete.
+Read it like a DevOps pipeline or Kanban board: the items on the left are in the early stages of development, and the items toward the right are almost done or complete.
 Let us know what you think!

 * If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).